 MNE’s and Human Rights

 Over the last 50 years, the focus on human rights has continued to sharpen, and human rights elements are now tied into mandates from the IMF and World Bank.
 However, MNE’s are not direct recipients of these funds or direct subjects of the mandates.
-The MNE can “forum shop” for favorable legal environments in which to do business – stretching the human rights requirements significantly.
+The MNE can “forum shop” for favorable legal environments to do business – stretching the human rights requirements significantly.

-Recent legal activity in the international economic legal environment is challenging the notion that private actors are not subject to international law provisions – attempting to bring the MNE under a more consistent level of global scrutiny.
-Once found “guilty”, states have an obligation to impose sanctions under international law, including civil and criminal liability and recourse by others to the court system.
-This has been tried, tested and enforced in the EU through the European Court of Justice among other jurisdictions.
+Recent legal activity in the international economic, legal environment is challenging the notion that private actors are not subject to international law provisions – attempting to bring the MNE under a more consistent level of global scrutiny.
+Once found “guilty,” states have an obligation to impose sanctions under international law, including civil and criminal liability and recourse by others to the court system.
+This has been tried, tested, and enforced in the EU through the European Court of Justice, among other jurisdictions.

 Additionally, courts are beginning to “lift the veil” and punish parent corporations and shareholders for the actions of their subsidiaries.
 Corporate officers are also in the cross-hairs, as personal liability may attach for torts and crimes against humanity.
-In 2011, the UN completed a multi year project to develop an implementation framework entitled “‘Guiding Principles on Business and Human Rights: Implementing the
+In 2011, the UN completed a multi-year project to develop an implementation framework entitled “‘Guiding Principles on Business and Human Rights: Implementing the

 United Nations “Protect, Respect and Remedy” Framework’.”
-This document contains a set of standards and is soft law for the intersection of human rights and business, and may be a useful document for companies determining policies and courses of action for MNE operations to provide a legal and operational framework for defense.
+This document contains a set of standards and is soft law for the intersection of human rights and business, and maybe a useful document for companies determining policies and courses of action for MNE operations to provide a legal and operational framework for defense.